deverick1/deverick1/README.md

 ## Hello World  <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px"> It's Erick!

-Hi there, my name is Erick and I'm from Argentina.
+Hello there! my name is Erick and I'm from Argentina.
 I'm a Full Stack Developer.
 I'm passionate about technology and always open to collaborating on innovative projects and ideas.